novacrazy/fast_polynomial/README.md

 a modern CPU can queue up multiple calculations at once so long as they don't rely on each other.

-For example, `(a + b) + (c + d)` will likely compute each parenthesized half of this expression using seperate registers, at the same time.
+For example, `(a + b) + (c + d)` will likely compute each parenthesized half of this expression using separate registers, at the same time.

 This crate leverages this for all polynomials up to degree-15, at which point it switches over to a hybrid method that can process arbitrarily high degree polynomials up to 15 coefficients at a time.